As water dries up, West Bank village thirsts for a less precarious supply

 WATER RESTRICTIONS

-But numerous rural and Bedouin communities in the West Bank are not connected to a network supplying water in the Israeli-occupied territory that has, since the mid-1990s Oslo peace accords, fallen under the responsibility of the Israeli-Palestinian Joint Water Committee (JWC).
+But numerous rural and Bedouin communities in the West Bank are not connected to a network run by Israel's national water company, Mekorot, which is responsible for supplying water to Palestinians in the Israeli-occupied territory.

-A statement from the Coordination of Government Activities in the Territories (COGAT), a branch of the Israeli defense ministry tasked with dealing with Israeli-Palestinian issues in the disputed territories, said the failure of the JWC to meet for nearly six years had left many water projects on hold.

-Israeli Foreign Ministry spokesman Emmanuel Nahshon earlier told Reuters that the Palestinians had refused to take part in talks over water while the Palestinian Water Authority said it stopped taking part in discussions because of Israel’s failure to freeze settlement building.

-In Al Jab'a, only 10 percent of homes were part of this water distribution system until the pipes and reservoir completed in 2013 extended the network to the remaining households.
-Water is pumped up hill to a reservoir.
+In Al Jab'a, only 10 percent of homes were part of the Mekorot distribution system until the pipes and reservoir completed in 2013 extended the network to the remaining households.
+Water piped by Mekorot is pumped up the hill to be stored in the reservoir.

-Residents like Musa and his family also fear the reservoir could be demolished by the Israeli authorities because, like many of their homes, the structure was built without an official permit.Construction by Palestinians is forbidden in Area C, a designation covering about 60 percent of the West Bank, including Al Jab'a.
+In addition, residents like Musa and his family fear the reservoir could be demolished by the Israeli authorities because, like many of their homes, the structure was built without an official permit.Construction by Palestinians is forbidden in Area C, a designation covering about 60 percent of the West Bank, including Al Jab'a.
 Between 2010 and 2014 only 1.5 percent of requests for building permits in Area C were approved, according to the U.N.
 Office for the Coordination of Humanitarian Affairs (OCHA).

-An application for a permit for the Al Jab'a reservoir by GVC, the Italian development organization that built it in partnership with UNICEF, was turned down, GVC said.
+An application for a permit for the Al Jab'a reservoir by GVC, the Italian development organisation that built it in partnership with UNICEF, was turned down, GVC said.

 According to Israeli authorities, issuing demolition orders for structures built without permission is a legitimate measure, a 2015 OCHA report notes.